 The red wine glaze underneath added a subtle twist to the steak, but I actively tried to avoid using it because the meat held up on its own.
 Everything about this was exquisite, and I’m still a bit flabbergasted.
 Despite my effusive praise, in the back of my mind I know that I had to have gotten a little lucky here.
 Even if yours is only 75% this good, it’s the must-order dish on the new prix fixe menu.

+One thing that is consistent about the dessert trio is how underwhelming it is.
 If I were feeling curmudgeonly, I might complain that a Signature Restaurant doesn’t offer a selection of ambitious dessert options, but I can’t here.
 This is so adorable that it melted my cold heart.
 Plus, realistically everyone coming to Be Our Guest is doing it for at least in part of Beauty and the Beast coolness.

 These desserts aren’t merely fodder for social media–they’re delicious and compliment one another nicely.
 This is a definite upgrade from the cupcakes served here before, and the mix of taste plus delightful presentation instantly places this among the best overall desserts at Walt Disney World.
 It’s really fun.